adnymics/redicts/README.rst

 Why?
 ====

 We use ``redis`` quite a lot in our day-to-day work and often want to share values between different (micro-)services.
-This package helps us to do that safe and easily.
+This package helps us to do that safely and easily.

 Documentation
 =============